Supervisors of Agricultural Crop and Horticultural Workers directly supervise and coordinate activities of agricultural crop or horticultural workers.

 They also like starting up and carrying out projects.
 They like leading people and making many decisions.
 Sometimes they require risk taking and often deal with business.

-Agricultural Crop and Horticultural Supervisors job description, Agricultural Crop and Horticultural Supervisors salary, Agricultural Crop and Horticultural Supervisors information, what is the job of a Supervisor of Agricultural Crop and Horticultural Worker like, pros and cons about Agricultural Crop and Horticultural Supervisors, colleges and universities for Agricultural Crop and Horticultural Supervisors, is First-Line Supervisors of Agricultural Crop and Horticultural Workers the right career for me, Medium careers to get into, careers in Agriculture, Fishing and Forestry
+Horticultural Supervisors job description, Horticultural Supervisors salary, Horticultural Supervisors information, what is the job of a Supervisor of Agricultural Crop and Horticultural Worker like, pros and cons about Supervisors of Agricultural Crop and Horticultural Workers, colleges and universities for Supervisors of Agricultural Crop and Horticultural Workers, is Supervisors of Agricultural Crop and Horticultural Workers the right career for me, careers in Agriculture, Fishing and Forestry